-One of the most delicious and satisfying antipasti in the Italian repertoire is also one of the simplest: tonno e fagioli, or tuna and beans.
+One of the most delicious and satisfying antipasti in the Italian repertoire is also one of the simplest: fagioli e tonno, or Bean and Tuna Salad.
 Well, the other day I was rummaging through my pantry, not really feeling like cooking—yes, it happens even to me sometimes—and found a can of ceci (chickpeas) and a can of sardines packed in olive oil.
 And the thought occurred to me: would these go together as well?
-I tried it and found it wonderfully satisfying.
+I tried my Sardine and Chickpea Salad and found it wonderfully satisfying.

 You make this simple salad in the same way you make tonno e fagioli.
 To my taste, the result was just as delicious as the classic antipasto—if anything, it’s even more sumptuous.
 It exemplifies how taking a tried-and-true idea and making a few tweaks can produce something familiar, yet new.
 It’s the kind of creativity that like best.

 Sardine and Chickpea Salad makes a great antipasto or, with some crusty bread, a light lunch or supper.